BlockstreamResearch/bip-frost-dkg/README.md

 *Attributes*:

 - `secshare` - Secret share of the participant (or `None` for coordinator)
-- `threshold_pubkey` - Senerated threshold public key representing the group
+- `threshold_pubkey` - Generated threshold public key representing the group
 - `pubshares` - Public shares of the participants

 #### participant\_step1